 It is a product that is quite new and there is a growing market for the specialized corrosion resistant compressors required.
 The essential features sought in compressors for biogas treatment and handling are:

-There is an increasing demand for greater sophistication in the design of biogas plants, now that the many benefits from anaerobic digestion are becoming better understood globally.
+There is greater sophistication in the design of modern biogas plants, now that the many benefits from anaerobic digestion are becoming better understood globally.

-The result is that many installations will need a biogas compressor, and we decided to make a video, to present the subject.
+The market is huge for renewable cylinder gas.
+The result is that many installations will need more than one biogas compressor, and we decided to make a video, to present the subject.